+Item Description

-Item Description Baudrate Applied communication speed.
+Baudrate Applied communication speed.

 Data Bits Number of data bits.

-Parity Control parity bit: none - data will be sent without parity. even - data will be sent with even parity. odd - data will be sent with odd parity.
-Stop Bits Split Timeout Number of stop bits.
-Time to rupture reports.
+Parity Control parity bit:

+none - data will be sent without parity.

+even - data will be sent with even parity.

+odd - data will be sent with odd parity.

+Stop Bits Number of stop bits.

+Flow Control Set the flow control to none or hardware .

+Split Timeout Time to rupture reports.
 If the gap between two characters exceeds the parameter in milliseconds, any buffered characters will be sent over the Ethernet port.